 However, the equalizer settings depends on the audio driver installed in your Windows computer.
 Most audio devices are built in the equalizer in Windows 10, but if your audio driver doesn’t support the equalizer, you can’t find the settings related to it.
 But you can still head to Part 2 to add equalizer in your Windows computer.

 But it never hurts to have a check and see if your computer supports the Windows equalizer.

-This part shows you how to check and enable the Windows 10 equalization in your computer.
+This part shows you how to find and manage the Windows 10 sound equalization in your computer.